When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 As you can see from the above, you really need to be a competent DIY enthusiast to install and use one of these conversion kits.
 However, when they are installed correctly and running well, they make for an excellent DIY e-bike.
 The Tongsheng in particular is an excellent motor, and its performance is much closer to the big brand-name bikes available in shops.

 Personally, given the choice, I would go to my local bike shop and buy a factory-built electric bike.
 I have had the benefit of trying out many different models and I can personally say they are all very well-built and a joy to ride.

 If you wanted to go down the route of fitting a conversion kit to an existing bike.
 I would have to recommend a small geared hub motor for reliability and ease of installation.

-If you wanted a more professional looking e-bike, with the feel of a more expensive factory bike, then it would be worth considering a mid-drive.
-But you do need to known what you are doing as the installation can be tricky, especially if you don’t have the right tools.
+If you wanted a more professional-looking e-bike, with the feel of a more expensive factory bike, then it would be worth considering a mid-drive.
+But you do need to know what you are doing as the installation can be tricky, especially if you don’t have the right tools.

 PLEASE NOTE: For information on batteries, please read my article Electric bike batteries explained.